Kirkland Signature KS1 Putter Review

 The Kirkland Signature KS1 putter is a first move into the sector for the Costco brand.

 The Kirkland Signature golf ball has been well received over recent years since being introduced – first as a four piece ball and now a three-piece version – at a value for money price compared the Titleist ProV1 it shares a lot in common with.

-Now their is first Kirkland Signature putter, and unsurprisingly it has similarities with Scotty Cameron’s Newport model with Costco appearing to be targeting a slice of one of the biggest names when it comes to putters.
+Now there is a first Kirkland Signature putter, and it has similarities with Scotty Cameron’s Newport model with Costco appearing to be targeting a slice of one of the biggest names when it comes to putters.

 What is said about the Kirkland Signature KS1 putter: